OghenemaroAgbegbedia/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - Write a function that computes the square value of all integers of a matrix.

 ### 1. Search and replace
-- Write afunction that replaces all occurrences of an element by another in a new list.
+- Write a function that replaces all occurrences of an element by another in a new list.

 ### 2. Unique addition
 - Write a function that adds all unique integers in a list (only once for each integer).